Chris00/ocaml-interval/README.md

   The package has been developed for Linux systems but works on MacOSX and Windows when compiled with GCC.

 - `interval` is a meta-package installing all the packages above.
+It also provides `interval.top` used above.

 Note that `ocamlopt` does float constant propagation in *round to the nearest* mode which may invalidate interval computations.
 Use the